Brazil's World Cup debacle hurts but not an election game changer

 In 2002, Brazil won the tournament for a record fifth time but incumbent President Fernando Henrique Cardoso's party was ousted from office.
 Four years later, Brazil lost but President Luiz Inacio Lula da Silva was re-elected.

-For Rousseff, the greatest risk of hosting the World Cup was never going to be the performance of Brazil's team on the pitch but rather her government's ability to organize a successful tournament.
-[ID:nL1N0O513G]
+For Rousseff, the greatest risk of hosting the World Cup was never going to be the performance of Brazil's team on the pitch but rather her government's ability to organise a successful tournament.

-Despite delays in readying stadiums and other infrastructure glitches, it has gone much better than expected and the exciting soccer has made it one of the best World Cups ever.
+Despite delays in readying stadiums and other infrastructure glitches, it has gone much better than expected and the exciting football has made it one of the best World Cups ever.

 The disastrous end to Brazil's hopes of winning the tournament on home soil for the first time could certainly hurt Rousseff's poll numbers in the near term and some fans booed her along with the team on Tuesday.